OnArrow/recite_word/Lesson/14/Lesson139.md

    Where are you from?

-   I want to know where you are from?
+   I want to know where you are from

    What's your job?